How to Measure Your Ring Size

 You can either:

-- Measure the diameter of an already existing ring and then check it against the sizing chart (below).
+- Measure the diameter of an already existing ring and then check it against the diameter in the sizing chart (below) to find your letter.

 - Take a piece of string or strip of paper.